convict-real/Python-Tables/README.md

-# Python Calculator
+# Python Tables

-A sophisticated calculator for many different usages, written in Python.
+A simple mathematical table generator, written in Python.

 ### Information
-* Written using VSCode and Neovim
+* Written using Emacs 29 Demo
 * Written with Python version 3.11